RoySegall/gizra.com/app/_posts/2016-10-10-yesod-forms-restful.md

   - Yesod
 permalink: "/content/yesod-forms-restful"
 layout: post
-author: RachelBaram
 image:  "/assets/images/posts/yesod-forms-restful/thumb.jpg"
 description: "Create a Yesod entity that can be created and validated by forms and RESTful using the same validations handlers."
 ---

 {% include setup %}

-Follow the README to see how to run this locally.
+Follow the [README](https://github.com/Gizra/yesod-form-restful-example#installation) to see how to run this locally.

 We have had a few entrepreneur projects in Gizra along the years, but as of last year one of them started picking up.
 [Circuit Auction](http://www.circuitauction.com/) is all in one solution for auctions houses: from a back office to manage their catalogs, to online site to show it and a web app for real time